aerni/alpine-statamic-responsive-images/README.md

 ```

 ### Via NPM
-You can install Resize from NPM for use inside your bundle like so:
+You can install this plugin via NPM for use inside your bundle:

 ```
 npm install @aerni/alpine-statamic-responsive-images
 ```

-Then initialize it from your bundle:
+Then initialize it in your bundle:

 ```js
 import Alpine from 'alpinejs'